 Best MLB Hits Matchups — Sunday, July 5, 2026

-Luis Arraez (SF) tops the board at 100, facing RHP Tanner Gordon.
-The lefty is hitting .304 H/PA against righties this year — and .303 over the last two weeks, an excellent bat that turns into a hit in about 28% of his trips.
-And Tanner Gordon has been giving up plenty to righties lately — .250 hits per batter faced.
-The bullpen behind him is roughly average to that side.
+Andy Pages (LAD) tops the board at 100, facing LHP JP Sears.
+The righty is hitting .230 H/PA against lefties this year — and .286 over the last two weeks, a strong bat that turns into a hit in about 25% of his trips.
+And JP Sears has been vulnerable to lefties lately — .289 hits per batter faced.
+One catch: the bullpen behind him has been stingy to that side late.
 He's hitting in a spot worth about 4.5 trips, so the volume's there.
-He's just .100 in 10 career PA against Tanner Gordon, but that's a tiny sample and the matchup says regression.
-It all sets up in a hitter's park.
+No real history against JP Sears.
+It all sets up in a neutral park.

 The rest of the top of the board